 Under the Telecommunications Act, the Federal Office for Communications is responsible for implementing the administrative and technical requirements pertaining to the security and availability of telecoms services, which includes notifying the regulator in the event of security incidents.

-On January 1 2016 the new Federal Act on Financial Market Infrastructure (FinfrAct) entered into force.
-The new act governs the organisation and operation of financial market infrastructures (eg, stock exchanges, multilateral trade systems, central deposits or payment systems).
+The Federal Act on Financial Market Infrastructure (FinfrAct), which entered into force on 1 January 2016, governs the organisation and operation of financial market infrastructures (eg, stock exchanges, multilateral trade systems, central deposits or payment systems).
 Among other things, FinfrAct requires robust IT systems capable of deploying effective emergency responses and ensuring business continuity.
 As further specified in the implementing ordinance to FinfrAct, the systems must be designed to: